basicx-StrgV/BasicxLogger/.github/CONTRIBUTING.md

 In addition to that:
 - Never use `var`
 - You can have two empty lines if it helps readability
 - Your code should not have any Errors or Warnings.
-No Informations is nice to have.
+No Messages are nice to have.
 - Everything that is declared 'public' should have documentation commands